canonical/vanilla-framework/templates/docs/patterns/lists/index.md

 View example of the middot list pattern
 </a></div>

-The utility class `.is-dark` can also be applied to a middot list:
+The utility class `.is-dark` can also be applied to a middot list to change the color of the middot character.

-<div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-mid-dot-dark/" class="js-example">
-View example of the middot list with an is-dark class
-</a></div>

 ## Inline stretched